Noise Complaints

 A train must blow its horn before any railroad crossing unless it is within a "Quiet Zone".
 This is a safety precaution required by the Federal Railroad Administration.

 A "Quiet Zone" is a federally designated stretch of land where trains are only required to sound a horn in an emergency.
-In Madison, there are twenty-six (26) Quiet Zones.
+In Madison, there are 26 Quiet Zones.
 Read more about Quiet Zones.

-Please use our General Feedback form to report train noise concerns.
+You can use our General Feedback form to report train noise concerns.
 The City has no real influence on what time of day a train operates.
-We will forward any comments or complaints we receive to the operating railroad.
+We will forward comments to the operating railroad.

 Was this page helpful to you?